TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

     If you *do* find something wrong with a draft draw, you can edit the match-ups, but please also let us know what the problem was!
 You can find our contact details in the :ref:`authors` section.

-2. Once on the confirmed draw page you can click **Edit Adjudicators**.
+2. Once on the confirmed draw page you can click **Allocate Adjudicators**.

   .. image:: images/draw-without-adjs.png